 • The chicken.
 Be sure to heat the pan adequately before searing the chicken in order to get a good sear on it.
 Drying the chicken well before dredging will also help.

 • Use homemade stock.
-Homemade chicken stock not only gives you total control over sodium levels in your Chicken Valdostana, but it greatly improves the flavor of the dish!
+Homemade chicken stock not only gives you total control over sodium levels in your Chicken Valdostana, but it also greatly improves the flavor of the dish.

 • Scaling the recipe.
 If you’re making a lot of chicken, use a sheet pan for finishing instead.
-Sear the cutlets and arrange them on a lightly oiled sheet pan and stack with the prosciutto, mushrooms, and cheese.
-Top each cutlet with the sauce and bake for the same mount of time.
+That’s the process I used in the video below.
+Sear the cutlets and arrange them on a lightly oiled sheet pan, and stack with the prosciutto, mushrooms, and cheese.
+Top each cutlet with the sauce and bake for the same amount of time.
 Any extra sauce can be kept warm and spooned over the top after baking.

-If you’ve enjoyed this Chicken Valdostana Recipe or any recipe on this site, give it a 5-star rating and tell us about it in the comments below.
+If you’ve enjoyed this Chicken Valdostana recipe, give it a 5-star rating.

 Chicken Valdostana